BOOST: Bootstrapping Strategy-Driven Reasoning Programs for Program-Guided Fact-Checking: Experiments

 \subsection{Experimental Settings}

-For all experiments, we use GPT-4o-mini~\citep{gpt4ominireport} as the underlying LLM.
-We adopt the \textit{Open-book} setting~\citep{pan-etal-2023-fact} , where no ground-truth evidence is provided in advance, and all approaches retrieve evidence using top-$k$ retrieval.
-We set $k$ to be 5 for FEVEROUS-S and 10 for HOVER.
+For all experiments, we use GPT-4.1-mini~\citep{gpt41minireport} as the underlying large language model.
+We adopt the \textit{open-book} setting~\citep{pan-etal-2023-fact}, where no ground-truth evidence is provided in advance.
+For all retrieval operation, we employ a two-stage system~\citep{pham-etal-2025-verify}: first, we use BM25-based sparse retrieval to obtain the top-50 candidate documents, then apply `bge-reranker-v2-m3' reranker~\citep{chen2024bge} to select the final top-5 documents.
+We evaluate BOOST in 3 settings: